The benefits of de-convolution for processing complex EEG data

 Artistic Concept

 The visual concept aims to represent the gameplay experience, a core element of Jan’s research.
-By showing the trajectories, the piece captures the essence of the experiment’s dynamics.
-While the connection to brain activity would ideally be clearer, the visualization of movement within the game serves as the centerpiece, emphasizing the new research frontier.
+By showing the trajectories in a new way, the piece captures the essence of the experiment’s dynamics.
+The underlying game was a side-scroller space-ship shooter, thus the shown trajectories purposefully distort the actual underlying data.

-“This is my first piece where I’m depicting the experiment’s evolving process itself—rather than just presenting data.
+“This is my first piece where I’m depicting the experiment’s evolving process itself—rather than presenting the encompassing brain data.
 It’s a fun challenge to break away from conventional visualizations.”

 Benedikt Ehinger